You can access the distribution details by navigating to My Print Books(POD) > Distribution

 Featured in the January 2026 issue of Kirkus Reviews Magazine.

-The Traitor’s Bargain unfolds during the turbulent years surrounding the Battle of Plassey—the conflict that transformed the British East India Company from a trading enterprise into a potent political power in India.
+The Traitor’s Bargain unfolds during the turbulent years surrounding the Battle of Plassey—the conflict that transformed the British East India Company from a trading enterprise into a political power in India.

 Their lives converge in a crucible of shifting power and rising rebellion, as the fury of a devastated land collides with the ambitions of foreign merchants.
 Every decision becomes a wager, and every betrayal brings its reckoning.